mlapps/lightning-getting-started-docs/README.md

 ```

 Next we see the components properties, we position the component 960px on the x-axis and 540 on the y-axis.
-By settings the [mount](https://webplatformforembedded.github.io/Lightning/docs/renderEngine/elements/positioning#mount) we the component to exactly align in the center, no matter the future
+By settings the [mount](https://webplatformforembedded.github.io/Lightning/docs/renderEngine/elements/positioning#mount) property we the component to exactly align in the center, no matter the future
 dimensions of the property.